1991–92 in English football: Second Division

 The Second Division promotion race was an exciting one throughout the season, with the promise of extra wealth for the promoted clubs after the creation of the lucrative new FA Premier League was confirmed.
 The first team to secure promotion were champions Ipswich Town, who ended their six-year exile from the top flight.
 The second team to go up were Middlesbrough, who clinched runners-up spot on the final day.
 The final promotion place went to Blackburn Rovers, who had thrived since the takeover of the club by local millionaire Jack Walker the previous season, his masterstroke coming in the autumn of 1991 when he appointed Kenny Dalglish as manager and allowed him to spend millions on building a promotion-winning team.
 Blackburn had entered the new year looking all set to go up automatically, but a run of bad results meant that they had to win their final game of the season to qualify for the playoffs.
 They finally won promotion with a Wembley win over Leicester City, who had now played at the famous stadium five times and lost each time.

 The Second Division promotion race had also seen a few unlikely contenders.
 Swindon Town, under the management of former England star Glenn Hoddle, had gone top of the table for the first time in their history in October, but an eighth-place finish was not enough for even a place in the playoffs.
 Southend United, playing at this level for the first time, briefly topped the table on New Year's Day, but eventually faded to finish in mid-table.
 Their brief lead of the table came at the expense of Cambridge United, another side hopeful of a unique third successive promotion.
 Unlike Southend, the East Anglian side remained in the hunt right up to the end of the season, finishing fifth and qualifying for the playoffs, but a heavy defeat to Leicester City in the semi-finals ended their dreams of playing in the new Premier League.

 Sunderland failed to finish anywhere near the top of the Second Division but enjoyed a remarkable run to the final of the FA Cup, where they lost to Liverpool.

+Port Vale were relegated after three years at this level, ultimately being undone by a poor second half of the season.
+Brighton suffered a shock relegation, only a year after appearing in the play-off final, as financial problems began to take their toll at the south coast club.
+Plymouth Argyle filled the final relegation spot, as a late improvement in form following the arrival of legendary England goalkeeper Peter Shilton as manager ultimately proved not to be enough to save the Pilgrims.
+Escaping relegation at Plymouth's expense were Newcastle United, who had spent most of the season hopelessly adrift in the relegation zone and looking doomed to their first-ever spell in the third tier, before having their own revival under Shilton's former England team-mate, Kevin Keegan.